AndroidNinjaX/React-Burger-Builder-Basic/README.md

 # Burger Builder made with **React**

-### This is from the Udemy Course [React - The Complete Guide](https://www.udemy.com/react-the-complete-guide-incl-redux/)

 ### What does this app do?

 * Allows the user to priview their burger while creating the burger.